elastickent/es_ent_sncmdb/docs/reference/sncmdb.md

 We'll need to override the configuration stored in elasticsearch.

+1. Start the sync job for manually in Kibana.
+Wait for it to complete.

-1. First schedule the job for every hour in Kibana.
+2. Schedule the job for every hour in Kibana.

-1. Find the _id of connector configuration stored in '.elastic-connectors-v1' by creating a data view in Kibana's Discover tab.
+3. Find the _id of connector configuration stored in '.elastic-connectors-v1' by creating a data view in Kibana's Discover tab.

-3. Then using the _id, update the scheduling.interval field
+4. Then using the _id, update the scheduling.interval field

 ```
 curl -X POST "localhost:9200/.elastic-connectors-v1/_update/jr4uMIkBbXrbv2Y_DDc9" -H 'Content-Type: application/json' -d'